Last updated: September 2023

 - If we process your personal data based on our legitimate interests, you have the right to object to that processing, subject to certain exceptions, by contacting us using the contact details provided under the “How Do I Contact UNiDAYS?” heading below.

-- When our processing of your personal data results in automated decisions, such as which ads or content to show you, we do not intend that these decisions legally effect or significantly affect you.
+- When our processing of your personal data results in automated decisions, such as which ads or content to show you, we do not intend that these decisions legally affect or significantly affect you.
 By automated decision, we mean that a decision concerning you is made automatically on the basis of computer algorithms without our human review.
 If we make an automated decision about you that legally affects or otherwise significantly affects you, you have the right to ask us to review the decision and to require a human review of the decision.
 You can learn about and exercise this right by contacting us using the contact details provided under the “How Do I Contact UNiDAYS?” heading below.

 We will review your request as soon as reasonably practicable and respond within the time periods required by applicable law.
 In any request you submit to us, please make clear the personal data that are the subject of your request.